Adaptively Robust LLM Monitoring via Activation Watermarking: Introduction

 \section{Introduction}

-As large language models (LLMs) are becoming increasingly capable, concerns emerge about their misuse by malicious actors.
-Recent incidents, including the reported use of deployed models in espionage-related activity~\cite{anthropic-espionage}, suggest that LLMs can meaningfully amplify a malicious user’s ability to cause real-world harm.
-Importantly, this risk persists even for frontier models that have been explicitly aligned \emph{not} to engage in such behaviors.
+Aligned large language models (LLMs) can be manipulated to produce harmful outputs.
+Recent incidents include the use of deployed models in espionage-related activity \citep{anthropic-espionage} and the government-directed suspension of Claude Fable 5 three days after release, following a report of a potential safeguard bypass \citep{anthropic-suspense}.
+The risk of misuse is greatest for frontier models, whose capabilities remain intact even after alignment has made elicitation challenging.

-Despite extensive alignment and red-teaming, LLMs remain vulnerable to \emph{adaptive attackers} who iteratively refine jailbreak prompts in response to refusals until harmful behavior is elicited~\citep{bai2022constitutional, wei2023jailbroken, zhou2024easyjailbreak, lin2024achilles, aremu1, majumdar2025red}.
-To manage this risk, providers increasingly deploy separate \emph{LLM monitoring} systems \citep{sharma2025constitutional, zhao2025qwen3guard} that attempt to detect policy-violating behavior without signaling to the user that monitoring is taking place.
-Such monitors enable reactive review of successful attacks, incident response, and continual robustification of deployed models against future adversarial prompts\footnote{Unlike prevention, in detection the harmful information might be revealed to the adversary but not without triggering an alarm. }.
+Alignment and red-teaming do not prevent misuse by capable and motivated adversaries.
+LLMs remain vulnerable to \emph{attackers} who iteratively refine jailbreak prompts in response to refusals until harmful behavior is elicited \citep{majumdar2025red}.
+Providers therefore deploy separate \emph{LLM monitoring} systems \citep{sharma2025constitutional, zhao2025qwen3guard} that detect policy-violating behavior without signaling to the user that monitoring is taking place.
+Monitoring enables retroactive review of successful attacks, incident response, and continual robustification of deployed models.

-Monitoring is often implemented by wrapping a base LLM with an external safety classifier~\citep{sharma2025constitutional} or dedicated \emph{guard} model~\citep{zhao2025qwen3guard, dubey2024llama3herdmodels} that labels prompts and responses as safe or unsafe, as illustrated in \Cref{fig:teaser}.
-However, this introduces a security risk if the guard lacks sufficient randomization, since attackers can adapt their attacks to the specific guard model being used to (i) evade detection while (ii) eliciting sensitive information from the model.
-Similarly, pre- or postprocessing moderation can also be brittle under mutations, and monitoring systems must often operate at low false-positive rates to avoid overwhelming providers.

-We propose simple adaptive attacks to show that it is possible to evade existing monitoring methods given sufficient background knowledge.
-Then, we show that these attacks cannot reliably evade our activation monitoring method, even when the attacker knows the monitoring algorithm but not the secret key.

-We defend against adaptive attackers by introducing controlled randomization via \emph{activation watermarking}.
-Watermarking hides messages in a medium which can only be detected using a secret \emph{watermarking key}.
-A watermark is \emph{robust} if it cannot easily be removed without degrading the content's quality.
-We watermark the model's internal activations and show that adversaries who are unaware of the secret key cannot reliably evade detection, irrespective of their computational resources.
-Activation watermarking fine-tunes the LLM to regularize its hidden activations to embed the watermark in the model's activation whenever it violates a policy, which a provider can efficiently detect at low computational cost during inference.